System Administration

 Receive WAL Shipment

 Receive and apply WAL entries from a peer instance (for replication and gap filling).
+This endpoint requires the x-ripple-request-id header to verify the request comes from a configured peer.

 POST https://{EKODB_API_URL}/api/replication/wal